 Even though it is impossible to maintain stable levels throughout life, there are factors that can help us to compensate for the loss of collagen and slow down damage to our skin:

-By understanding, the invaluable role played by collagen in your skin, hopefully you’ll be more aware of what’s needed to keep healthy, more youthful skin for a longer time.
+By understanding, the invaluable role played by collagen in your skin, hopefully you’ll be more aware of how to keep healthy, youthful skin.

 Here at Aesthetics Julie Edwards, we offer the latest Aesthetics and Advanced Beauty Treatments to help you stay younger for longer.
 Get In Touch if you’d like more information about what we can do for you.